tyler-marr/ipmininet/docs/daemons.rst

 Configuring daemons
 ===================

-We can add daemons to the routers and pass options to them.
+We can add daemons to the routers or hosts and pass options to them.
 In the following code snippet, we add BGP daemon to r1.

 .. testcode:: addDaemons